 Basically you get an entire functioning drum kit with The Pocket Kit, solving the main struggle of finding a suitable drum kit, that most if not all new drummers face.

-Parents and adult drum beginners are raving over this kit because it includes everything you need to get start AND it’s way more affordable than most drum kits.
+Parents are raving over this kit because it includes everything you need to get start.
+Talk about a fuss free way to get your kid started on the drums.

 Inside, you’ll get a mini standard kit and all the essential accessories that a drummer need to start playing which includes:

 - 1 x 16″ Bass Drum + Drum Heads + Legs

 - 1 x Foot Pedal (for the bass drum)